 There are several dozen foreign companies’ representative offices accredited and operating in Novosibirsk.

 Novosibirsk’s economy is based on industry, trade, services, transport, construction, science, and scientific services.
 The city is undergoing successful development despite the absence of large resource-extraction enterprises in the region, making it unique among most large Siberian cities.

-The city’s production system is based on over 220 large and medium production enterprises which account for two-thirds of the regional output of industrial products and services, as well as on over 600 small industrial enterprises.
-Every fifth employee of enterprises and organizations of the city works in industrial production.
+The city’s production system is based on over 220 large and medium production enterprises which account for 60% of the regional output of industrial products and services, as well as on over 400 small industrial enterprises.
+Every sixth employee of enterprises and organizations of the city works in industrial production.

 Novosibirsk’s industrial complex is targeted at processing and science-intensive industries.
 The key industrial branches include the aircraft industry, nuclear industry, engineering industry, power industry, metal working, and pharmaceutics.
 Novosibirsk is currently one of the leading suppliers of nuclear fuel to the world power markets.

 Novosibirsk is the largest transport hub in Western Siberia, situated at the intersection of major traffic arteries, including the Trans-Siberian Railway.
 It also has railway access to Central Asia.